Conneaut Lake Bark Park

 Dog License – It’s the Law

 In Pennsylvania, all dogs three months of age or older, must have a current year dog license.
-The license should be in place by January 1st., but there is still time to purchase a license for 2015.
+The license should be in place by January 1st., but there is still time to purchase a license 2021.
 There can be a fine up to a maximum of $300 for not having a license on the dog.

 There are several reasons why getting a dog license is important.